kmlawson/china-revolutions-mo3337/seminars.md

 \newpage

-## Week 2 - Building Revolution and the War with Japan, 1931-1945
+## Week 3 - Building Revolution and the War with Japan, 1931-1945

 **Preparation:**

+* Post a Research Diary entry on the Moodle Forum.
+See the Moodle for the format of this diary entry.
+Then post a constructive comment on at least one other student's post.
+(Entry by Tuesday Morning, Comment by Thursday)
 * Refine your long essay topics and evaluate them for feasibility of sources and interesting possible approaches
 * The reading is again quite heavy this week.
 Try not to get bogged down in the details of local case studies - you can skim over those details.
 Instead keep your eye open for how these authors contest eachothers' general arguments about the role of the wartime period on the rise of the Communist party and its later success in taking power.
 Make yourself good notes comparing what are sometimes subtle, sometimes very blunt differences in emphasis, agency, use of sources, and forms of evidence.
 * Watch the following ChinaX videos: